SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/alarms.md

 **SmartREST example**

 There are several static SmartREST templates provided for basic alarm management for device.
-They can be found with message IDs between 301 and 304 for different severities.
+They can be found with message IDs between 301 and 304 for different severities:

 `302,c8y_TemperatureAlarm,"CPU temperature too high"`
   * Clearing an alarm of a specified type <br>